 Any employee or director who derived a gain in respect of rights to acquire equity instruments (including shares, share options, convertible instruments or contractual rights) obtained in terms of a share incentive scheme, is subject to tax on such gain.
 The taxable gain is based on the difference between the amount paid by the employee to acquire the equity instrument, and the market value on the date of vesting.
-The vesting date of an unrestricted instrument is the date when the instrument is acquired, whereas for restricted instruments the vesting date is the date when all restrictions ceases.

 If the instrument is disposed of to an employer or associated institution for less than the market value, the gain is the amount received or accrued minus the consideration paid by the employee.
-An employer must apply for a directive on the gain made from the vesting of any equity instrument.